Is Your Website Still WCAG 2.1 Compliant?

 Low Text Contrast

-The result is not subtle — it limits readability for users with low vision and reduces overall clarity for everyone.
+The result is not subtle — it limits readability and reduces clarity for everyone.

 Missing or Inadequate Alt Text